Erigeron bonariensis

 There are three Erigeron species in Cyprus, all non-indigenous and two of them in fact, invasive.

-Erigeron bonariensis a non-indigenous, invasive plant, that grows all around Cyprus except for the Central Mesaoria region (Nicosia and surrounding areas).
-It is a quite popular plant.
+Erigeron bonariensis is a non-indigenous, invasive plant that grows all around Cyprus except for the Central Mesaoria region (Nicosia and surrounding areas).
+It is quite a popular plant.
 Its flowering period is non-stop, all year long.

 Erigeron bonariensis bears much fewer flowers than the ones of sumatrensis and canadensis.
 For instance, bonariensis may have usually around 15-30 on a plant, sumatrensis definitely more than that, and canadensis could bear more than 100.